Bandwidth throttling: United States

 In 2007, Comcast was caught interfering with peer-to-peer traffic.
 Specifically, it falsified packets of data that fooled users and their peer-to-peer programs into thinking they were transferring files.
 Comcast initially denied that it interfered with its subscribers' uploads, but later admitted it.
 The FCC held a hearing and concluded that Comcast violated the principles of the Internet Policy Statement because Comcast's "discriminatory and arbitrary practice unduly squelched the dynamic benefits of an open and accessible Internet and did not constitute reasonable network management."
 The FCC also provided clear guidelines to any ISP wishing to engage in reasonable network management.
 The FCC suggested ways that Comcast could have achieved its goal of stopping network congestion, including capping the average user's capacity and charging the most aggressive users overage (going over a maximum) fees, throttling back the connections of all high capacity users, or negotiating directly with the application providers and developing new technologies.

 However, in 2008, Comcast amended their Acceptable Usage Policy and placed a specific 250 GB monthly cap.
 Comcast has also announced a new bandwidth-throttling plan.
 The scheme includes a two-class system of "priority-best-effort" and "best-effort" where "sustained use of 70% of your up or downstream throughput triggers the BE state, at which point you'll find your traffic priority lowered until your usage drops to 50% of your provisioned upstream or downstream bandwidth for "a period of approximately 15 minutes".
 A throttled Comcast user being placed in a BE state "may or may not result in the user's traffic being delayed or, in extreme cases, dropped before PBE traffic is dropped".
 Comcast explained to the FCC that "If there is no congestion, packets from a user in a BE state should have little trouble getting on the bus when they arrive at the bus stop.
 If, on the other hand, there is congestion in a particular instance, the bus may become filled by packets in a PBE state before any BE packets can get on.
 In that situation, the BE packets would have to wait for the next bus that is not filled by PBE packets".

-US cell phone ISP's have also increasingly resorted to bandwidth throttling in their networks.
+US cell phone ISPs have also increasingly resorted to bandwidth throttling in their networks.
 Verizon and AT&T even applied such throttling to data plans advertised as "unlimited", resulting an FCC complaint against Verizon.
 Though AT&T had told its customers throttling was a possibility, the FTC filed a lawsuit against the company in 2014, charging that the disclosure was insufficiently specific.
 A nation-wide study of video streaming speeds in 2018-2019 found major wireless carriers throttling a majority of the time, including when traffic was light, and with significant discrepancies between video services.